Frequently Asked Questions

 Repayment using a checking account via ACH network: On your repayment date, LendUp will debit the amount owed from the same bank account where we deposited your loan funds.
 Beforehand, we may send you free text and email notifications to remind you of the upcoming withdrawal.
 Once the payment is withdrawn, there’s typically a waiting period of 4 business days before you can apply for another loan (depending on your bank).

 You also have the option of paying off your loan early using a debit card (an additional fee may apply).
-This payment can be submitted online after signing into your LendUp account and must be made by 5 p.m.
+This payment can be submitted online after signing into your LendUp account or by calling 1-855-2LENDUP.
+The payment must be made by 5 p.m.
 PT the business day before your loan is due.
 See your loan agreement for more details.

 Repayment by debit card with a 15-Minute Transfer loan: If your loan was deposited onto your debit card using the 15-Minute Transfer option, your repayment will be debited from the same card.
 You also have the option to pay with a different debit card until midnight PT the day before your due date.
 Repayment for 15-Minute Transfer loans cannot be made using a checking account.

 Do I have other options to pay back my loan?